8 Top-Rated Day Trips from Sorrento

 Although it's only 48 kilometers long, the Amalfi Drive is one of Europe's most beautiful - and rightly famous - stretches of coastline.
 You could easily spend a day or longer enjoying the scenery and the little towns that cling to its steep slopes overlooking the intensely blue Tyrrhenian Sea.
 Deep ravines cut into the mountains that form the spine of this narrow peninsula, so the road follows a curving course as it rounds each point and dips back into the coves.
 In many places it is carved into a corniche that is poised almost directly over the sea.
 Driving it is not for the timid, but especially in the west-to-east direction, which means driving in the outer lane.

 The Amalfi Drive has few stopping places, except in the towns, so to see the most scenery, taking a tour or a bus might be the best idea.
 Be sure it's one that stops in at least one or two towns, so you can climb their vertiginous streets and stop in a café to savor their holiday air.
 Or follow one of the ancient mule paths along the coast, walking through lemon groves and tiny hamlets clustered against the steep mountains.
+The easiest way to explore this coast is with someone else doing the driving on a full-day Amalfi Coast experience from Sorrento.
+The eight-hour tour begins at your hotel, and you'll spend the day traveling by air-conditioned mini-coach, stopping to visit the Amalfi coast's three most popular towns: Positano; Amalfi; and Ravello, with its lovely gardens overlooking the sea.
+You'll have plenty of time in each to stroll the narrow streets, shop in the boutiques, or have a bite to eat.

 For lofty views of the Faraglioni sea stacks, in the sea off the Marina Piccola, stroll the blossom-draped paths of the botanic gardens near the monastery of San Giacomo.
 A bus will take you higher yet, to the uppermost town of Anacapri, where the gardens of the Villa San Michele frame views of the sea and other side of the island.
+The skipper of a traditional wooden boat will tell you more about the island as you cruise around it on the small-group Capri day cruise from Sorrento.
+This eight-hour tour is limited to just 12 people and includes exploring caves and grottos and the famous Faraglioni rocks.
+There is a stop for swimming and snorkeling at Marciano or Mitigliano, and snacks and drinks are on board.
+The three hours of free time on your own in Capri is plenty of time to go to the Blue Grotto or take the chairlift up to Monte Solaro for the views.

 - Read More: